facebook-atom/nuclide-prebuilt-libs/pty.js/README.md

 # pty.js

+Fork of [pty.js](https://github.com/chjj/pty.js) prebuilt for Mac and Linux.

+## About

+`pty.js-prebuilt` includes prebuilt binaries of [pty.js](https://github.com/chjj/pty.js) for Mac and Linux for major versions of node.js and electron.
+It is meant for use in [Atom packages](https://atom.io/packages) where your end-user might not have a proper build toolchain.

+This module is not meant to be built by the end-user and does not include the necessary files to do so.

+This module implements
 `forkpty(3)` bindings for node.js.
 This allows you to fork processes with pseudo terminal file descriptors.
 It returns a terminal object which allows reads and writes.